Esri/TRIRIGA-Indoors-FME-ETL/README.md

         -   triGrossAreaLayer (Floors/Levels)
         -   triMeasuredGrossAreaLayer (Floors/Levels)
         -   triLabelLayer (Spaces/Units labels)
-    -   All spaces must have unique labels in the triLabelLayer; otherwise the result is a single multi-part record.
+    -   All spaces should have unique labels in the triLabelLayer.
+Otherwise, a single multi-part record will be created to comprise those with the same label.
 -   TRIRIGA application server user account created and granted with admin access for use by the ETL.
 -   TRIRIGA application server host URL.